Skip to content

 Moreover, EasyBuild also keeps copies of all installed easyconfig files in two locations.

-.
+1. There is a copy in $EBU_USER_PREFIX/ebfiles_repo.
 And in fact, EasyBuild will use this version first if you try to re-install and did not delete this version first.
 This is a policy we set on LUMI which has both its advantages and disadvantages.
 The advantage is that it ensures that the information that EasyBuild has about the installed application is compatible with what is in the module files.
-But the disadvantage of course is that if you install an EasyConfig file without being in the subdirectory that contains that file, it is easily overlooked that it is installing based on the EasyConfig in theebrepo_files
+But the disadvantage of course is that if you install an EasyConfig file without being in the subdirectory that contains that file, it is easily overlooked that it is installing based on the EasyConfig in the ebfiles_repo subdirectory and not based on the version of the recipe that you likely changed and is in your user repository or one of the other repositories that EasyBuild uses.

-.
+2. The second copy is with the installed software in $EBU_USER_PREFIX/SW in a subdirectory called easybuild.
 This subdirectory is meant to have all information about how EasyBuild installed the application, also some other files that play a role in the installation process, and hence to help in reproducing an installation or checking what's in an existing installation.
 It is also the directory where you will find the extensive log file with all commands executed during the installation and their output.

-EasyBuild tips and tricks¶
+EasyBuild tips and tricks

 Updating an existing recipe to a new toolchain might be a bit more involving as you also have to make build recipes for all dependencies.
 When a toolchain is updated on the system, the versions of all installed libraries are often also bumped to one of the latest versions to have most bug fixes and security patches in the software stack, so you need to check for those versions also to avoid installing yet another unneeded version of a library.